-Biologists ask members of the public to share sightings of wood stork colonies to increase our knowledge of the species’ nesting population and distribution.
+Biologists ask members of the public to share sightings of wood stork colonies to increase our knowledge of the species’ nesting population, distribution, movements and survival.

 Do you have questions about wood storks?
 Read the wood stork FAQ for answers.